32-pounder gun

+Variations

-The Royal Navy kept its 32-pounders apart by noting the weight of the piece in hundredweight (cwt).
+Traditionally the caliber of a cannon was a good indication of the effectiveness of a gun.
+This was not quite true for the 32-pounders of the 1830s and later.
+The Royal Navy differentiated its 32-pounders by noting the weight of the piece in hundredweight (cwt).
 A 32-pounder 56 cwt was a heavy gun for ships of the line.
 It had a long range, a high chance to hit the target and had a high power of penetration.
 A 32-pounder 25 cwt fired the same shot, but with less gunpowder.
 It led to a lower muzzle velocity, lower range and less power of penetration.
 Because of the lower weight of the piece, the recoil was worse and tended to shake the gun, lowering the chances of hitting the target.